| |

 Body: slim body; straight back

-Legs: slim limbs; strong, dense bone; little or no feather at fetlock
+Legs: slim limbs; strong, dense bone; little or no feather at

 Feet: neat, oval, very strong hooves